yiisoft/view/docs/basic-functionality.md

 File choice is based on the specified locale code.
 A file with the same name will be looked for under the subdirectory whose name is the same as the locale code.
 For example, given the file `/path/to/views/blog/posts.php` and the locale code `ru-RU`, the localized file will be looked for as `/path/to/views/blog/ru-RU/posts.php`.
-If the file is not found, it will try a fallback with just a language code that is `ru` i.e. `/path/to/views/blog/ru/posts.php`.
+If the file isn't found, it will try a fallback with just a language code that's `ru` i.e. `/path/to/views/blog/ru/posts.php`.

-> If the target file is not found, the original file will be returned.
+> If the target file isn't found, the original file will be returned.
 > If the target and the source locale codes are the same, the original file will be returned.

 ## Sharing data among views